The Online Compass Museum displays its own collection of some 100

 - A -

-Manufacturer not identified - Probably one of the very
+Manufacturer not identified.
+Is this one of the very

 first wrist compasses ever made

-The compass card's design is identical with typical ships' compasses.
+(late 19th C.?).
+The compass card's design is identical with

-The compass card features 64 divisions, a number also used on military
+The card features 64 divisions, a number also used on military

-compasses to assess distances (see MISCELLANEOUS / Divisions).
+compasses to assess distances (see the pull-down menue point

-In reality, it is a russian-made photographical reduction of a ship's
+In reality, it is a probably Russian-made photographical reduction of

 compass card and the casing is identical to the